Pragmatic-Idealist/bitcoin_sentiment_topic_analysis/README.md

 **5. Final Model**

-I eventually generated 5 meaningful topics and tracked these topics and the BTC price over time to observe patterns.
+I generated 5 meaningful topics and tracked these topics and the BTC price over time to observe patterns.

 ## Findings